publiccodenet/about/roles/product-marketing.md

 We expect our new codebase steward for product marketing to:

 * have strong experience in marketing, communications or product management
-* work with a codebase's existing community to build a network of open source enthusiasts in government, government procurement experts, vendors, the wider open source and govtech communities and other stakeholders
+* work with a codebase's existing community to build a network of people excited for their codebase, including open source enthusiasts in government, government procurement experts, vendors, the wider open source and govtech communities and other stakeholders
-* have previous experience with the open source community or government [procurement vs technology adoption]
+* have previous experience with the open source community or government technology adoption
 * be excited to help us develop the product marketing process for public code
 * be diplomatic, strategically aware and able to be a strong advocate for the organization